-NAHB is very closely involved with the development of the major model codes.
-Staff and members participate in the code development process to make the codes as usable and affordable as possible.
+NAHB members and staff participate in the code development process to make the codes as usable and affordable as possible.
 However, some changes are incorporated into the codes that NAHB does not support.

 NAHB has developed Code Adoption Kits to assist state and local HBAs during the code adoption process to better explain the implications of the new codes.
 These kits also include amendments to address issues identified by NAHB members and staff.

 Jurisdictions often amend the code before adopting the model codes to take into account local considerations, such as geography, climate and local practices.
 NAHB has developed suggested amendments that may improve the model codes adopted in your jurisdiction.
-Please contact the NAHB Construction, Codes and Standards staff.
+For help, please contact the NAHB Construction Codes and Standards staff member in your area.